 Peach Pie(Makes one 9-inch pie, 8 servings)

 1/8 teaspoon cinnamon (No, that "1/8" is not a typo!)

 1/8 teaspoon mace or nutmeg (I want you to taste the peaches!)

 1 Preheat oven to 425 degrees.
 On lightly floured surface, roll out dough to a 13-inch circle about 1/8 inch thick.
 Line 9-inch glass pie plate with pastry, trimming overhang to about 3/4 inch.
 Place in refrigerator.

 2 On a piece of parchment, roll out second disk of dough just like the first.
 With a straight edge and a knife or pizza cutter, cut the dough into 10 even strips about 3/4 inch wide.
 Transfer, on the parchment, to a rimless baking sheet, cover with plastic or parchment, and refrigerate while preparing filling.
 All-butter pastry is fussy about being kept cold!

 3 Peel peaches (or not, if they're thin-skinned and smooth like these) and slice into a large bowl (I use a 2-quart glass measure).
 You'll have about 6 cups of sliced peaches.
 (I slice them like this: Quarter peach, cut each quarter into 4 wedges, cut wedges in half.)
-In a small bowl, whisk together sugar, cornstarch, salt and spices; add to peaches and mix gently but well.
-Pour into pie shell.
+In a small bowl, whisk together sugar,

 4 Working from the center, lay 5 strips of dough across the pie in one direction.
 Fold back every other strip halfway.
 Place a long strip of dough in the center going the other way.
 Unfold the folded strips over the crossing strip.
 Repeat with remaining 4 strips.
 Trim the overhanging strips even with the bottom crust and crimp the edge.